top of page

-No one thinks about losing their job or transitioning into a different career, while the reality of such an occurrence is very likely.
-You have a 50% chance of losing your job in a lifetime due to a layoff or being fired.
-Should you be worried?
-The main objective of this blog is to prepare for the likely scenario.
-While we cannot predict everything, knowing what's coming and having a plan will reduce your anxiety.
+No one thinks about losing their job or transitioning into a different career, yet the reality of job loss and such an occurrence is very likely.
+You have a 50% chance of losing your job in a lifetime due to a layoff or being fired, which can greatly impact your sense of identity.
+Should you be stressed about employment options and how unemployment affects your emotional health?
+The main objective of this blog is to instill motivation, explore opportunities, and prepare for the likely scenario.
+While we cannot predict everything, knowing what's coming and having a plan, such as incorporating regular exercise, will reduce your anxiety and improve your mental health.
 Its fear of the unknown and not knowing how to deal with it breeds destructive automatic thoughts.

 What happens when you are laid off or fired